-for Community Music
+for Community Music (ICCM)

 A global forum through which community music research, teaching, scholarship, professional practice and pedagogy can be nurtured and developed.

-Research: Developing collaborative partnerships to increase the body of knowledge associated to community music
+Research: Developing collaborative partnerships to increase the body of knowledge associated to community music.

 Teaching and Learning: Contributing to the growth and development of community music teaching and learning locally, nationally, and internationally.